 - 3rd floor of the AU Library, Center for Community Engagement and Service (MGC 273)

-She teaches in the Writing Studies Program and has been teaching a community-based and service-learning WRTG 101 for 8 years.
-She has partnered with local community partners such as Horton's Kids, THRIVE DC, D.C.
+She teaches in the Writing Studies Program and has been teaching a community-based and service-learning WRTG 101 for 10 years.
+She has partnered with local community partners such as Horton's Kids, Martha's Table, THRIVE DC, D.C.
 Reads, JumpStart, KidPower, D.C.
 Central Kitchen, and Iona Senior Services.

 She is also an active member of the Community-Based Learning Faculty Advisory Committee and Community-Based Research Scholars Advisory Committee.